yourvick/eamena_tutorials/README.md

 ![Graphical user interface, application, website](images/046.jpg)

-TUTORIAL 1b: Finding Your Records by Searching for your Name
+## Specific Use Case: Finding Your Records by Searching for Your Name

 As we have previously mentioned, the EAMENA database v3 has just launched and there are still a few bugs that need to be sorted out\.